Taiwan Buddhist group enters fray for BioNTech COVID vaccines - News Break

 Taiwan’s own deal with BioNTech fell through this year, with the government blaming it on pressure from Beijing, though it says talks are continuing with the company.

-China denied the accusation, saying Taiwan was free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd (600196.SS), which has a contract with BioNTech to sell the vaccines in mainland China, Hong Kong, Macau and Taiwan.
+China denied the accusation, saying Taiwan was free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the vaccines in mainland China, Hong Kong, Macau and Taiwan.